EdgarSantos-Fernandez/Attractors/README.md

 # Attractors
-The R codes below produce Aizawa attractors in 3D using plotly.
+The R codes below produce Aizawa strange attractors in 3D using plotly.

 ```
 library(deSolve)